DataDog/integrations-core/sqlserver/tests/README.md

 ## Windows

 To run the tests on Windows, an instance of MSSQL is expected to run on the host.
-The name of the database instance and the credentials reflect what we have on the CI environment, so that might not work out of the box on a local development environment.
+The name of the database instance and the credentials reflect the CI environment, so that might not work out of the box on a local development environment.

 ## Linux